USDx stablecoin (USDX) Price Tops $1.00 on Top Exchanges

-USDx stablecoin (CURRENCY:USDX) traded flat against the dollar during the 1-day period ending at 0:00 AM ET on January 21st.
-USDx stablecoin has a total market cap of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
-Over the last week, USDx stablecoin has traded flat against the dollar.
-One USDx stablecoin coin can now be bought for about $1.00 or 0.00008734 BTC on cryptocurrency exchanges.
+USDx stablecoin (CURRENCY:USDX) traded flat against the US dollar during the 24 hour period ending at 16:00 PM Eastern on January 24th.
+USDx stablecoin has a market cap of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
+One USDx stablecoin coin can now be purchased for $1.00 or 0.00008734 BTC on cryptocurrency exchanges.
+Over the last week, USDx stablecoin has traded flat against the US dollar.

 - Dollars (USDX) traded flat against the dollar and now trades at $0.17 or 0.00000432 BTC.